theplatapi/ClimateStationVisualizer/README.md

         * Papertrail API: https://www.npmjs.com/package/winston-papertrail
 22. Design latency toggle
     * Change with viewer.targetFrameRate = x;
+    * Version 1: Implement on screen question toggle
       * Load order from file
       * [ ] Question toggle
         * Make it a number input with the incrementer always visible
         * If number % 3 === 0, then switch to next latency.
         * Latency order downloaded S3 bucket, which I will change after every trial
           * Have file in config and copy to public on npm install
         * Make it hard to mess up
           * Only show editing of increment/decrement
           * Display as a fraction
           * Allow going back just in case they hit it twice.
+    * Version 2: Listen to a websocket for latency change
+      * Watch participant to see which questions they're on
+      * When they answer a question, manually send next latency to client
 22. Fix minimum zoom bug
     * Have camera.zoomTo respect minimumZoomDistance
     * Match scrolling behavior to default minimumZoomDistance